 Photo by Sam Cutler.

 This was found at Teversal Notts and had the name in both frogs.
 The N is also the wrong way round.
 Thanks to Simon Patterson

 Thompson & Beck are listed in Kellys 1884 to 92 editions at Fenton Park, Fenton Culvert, Stoke & then at Queen St, Fenton in Kellys 1896 to 1921 editions.
-Info & Photographed at Apedale Heritage Museum by Martyn Fretwell.
+Info by Martyn Fretwell.
+Photo by David Kitching at Apedale Heritage Centre.

 E T Chilwell.
-Photo by Jeff Sheard, Courtesy of Nottingham City Museums & Galleries.
+Photo by Frank Lawson, Courtesy of Nottingham City Museums & Galleries.